-Pacific Crest Trail Section 1 is a 2.9 mile moderately trafficked point-to-point trail located near Campo, CA that offers scenic views and is rated as difficult.
+Pacific Crest Trail Section 1 is a 2.9 mile moderately trafficked point-to-point trail located near Campo, California that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking and is accessible year-round.

 The start of the Pacific Crest Trail on the Mexican border, at Campo, CA. The journey of a thousand miles (or 2650) begins with a single step.